fireinrain/github-trending/TrendsHist.md

 ## C#

+* 【2025-03-15】[DeltaV-Station / Delta-v](https://github.com/DeltaV-Station/Delta-v) - A fork of Space Station 14, embracing a mixture of classic SS13 chaos and experimentation only possible with the new engine
 * 【2025-03-06】[hedge-dev / HedgeModManager](https://github.com/hedge-dev/HedgeModManager) - Multiplatform rewrite of Hedge Mod Manager
 * 【2025-03-05】[hedge\-dev / HedgeModManager](https://github.com/hedge-dev/HedgeModManager) - Multiplatform rewrite of Hedge Mod Manager
 * 【2025-03-03】[DeltaV\-Station / Delta\-v](https://github.com/DeltaV-Station/Delta-v) - A fork of Space Station 14, embracing a mixture of classic SS13 chaos and experimentation only possible with the new engine